Table of Contents

 What is the difference between a prepaid funeral & a pre-need policy?

-A prepaid funeral and a pre-need funeral policy both allow individuals to plan and pay for their funeral expenses in advance.
-Still, they differ in terms of their financial arrangements and scope:
+Both a prepaid funeral and a pre-need funeral policy let you plan and pay for funeral expenses in advance, but they work differently.

 Can you get your money back on a prepaid funeral?